len-nar-d/graphical-sorting/README.md

 # graphical-sorting

-Sorts random array through bubble sort.
+Sorts random arrays.
 Process is displayed in the console with ascii-characters.

 ![QuickSort](QuickSort.gif)